 Water wasn’t the only resource lacking on Pond Island.
 In the 1880s, The New England Magazine was informed that the island provided sufficient pasturage for one cow, but upon closer observation, the magazine determined that the cow “must be content with two meals a day, or get an occasional donation from the meadows on the mainland.”

-On more than one occasion, the keeper of the Pond Island Lighthouse solicited an increase in salary due to the isolated nature of his position.
+On more than one occasion, the keeper of Pond Island Lighthouse solicited an increase in salary due to the isolated nature of his position.
 An official familiar with island lighthouses of Maine noted that although Pond Island offered no wood or cultivatable land, the keeper “has some advantage in entertaining the company that resort there in summer.”
 The keeper at Seguin Island did receive a $50 raise, but it was felt that the salary of the keeper at Pond Island could not be raised without raising the salaries of several other island lighthouse keepers.

 On September 8, 1869, a hurricane swept along the coast of Maine uprooting trees and causing a great deal of damage to various structures.
 A newspaper in Portland called it the severest storm to strike that city, and in Bath damages were estimated to be between $25,000 and $50,000 (in 1869 dollars).
 On Pond Island, the hurricane blew down the pyramidal fog-bell tower, damaging the striking machinery.
 Not surprisingly, the bell escaped uninjured.
-In 1890, a new 1,200-pound bronze bell was hung in place of the old steel bell that was badly corroded.
+In 1890, a new 1,200-pound bell made of bell-metal was hung in place of the old steel bell that was badly corroded.

-In the 1960s, the lighthouse was automated, and all of the station’s buildings save the brick tower were razed.
-Though many today consider this a tragic lost of historic structures, the removal of man’s footprint has allowed the island, which was transferred from the Coast Guard to the Fish and Wildlife Service in 1973, to be re-established as a tern colony.
+In the 1960s, the lighthouse was automated, and all of the station’s buildings save the brick tower, were razed.
+Though many today consider this a tragic loss of historic structures, the removal of man’s footprint has allowed the island, which was transferred from the Coast Guard to the Fish and Wildlife Service in 1973, to be re-established as a tern colony.
 Pond Island was home to a tern colony up until 1937, when an expanding gull population forced the terns from the island.
 With help from the National Audubon Society, a tern restoration effort was initiated on the island in 1996, through the removal of nesting gulls.
 Tern decoys were then deployed around the island, and tape recordings of a tern colony were played to entice nesting pairs of terns to the island.
 These efforts were rewarded in 1999 when the first common tern chick in more than sixty years was hatched on the island.
 In 2003, the first successful breeding pair of endangered roseate terns was documented on the island.
 The success of the restoration effort has attracted the attention of predatory great horned owls, which have limited tern productivity in recent years.